iwytsang/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/108503112/197891941-ed4cdbc6-09fe-4fab-af16-a8dac13db439.png)

 * We also filtered for all December temperatures into a list and convert it into a DataFrame.
+We can see that there are 1517 rows of temperature for December.

 ![image](https://user-images.githubusercontent.com/108503112/198149606-4a162d7d-84c2-42dd-b9d9-703febed1e64.png)